Two cities. Two homes.

-Writer, creative director, singer, Lisa Anselmo started traveling to Paris regularly ten years ago—at first, to cover the fashion trade shows for a lifestyle website.
-Soon, she had cultivated friends, both Parisians and expats, and after a decade of visits, had built another life across the ocean.
-In 2012, after the death of her beloved mother from breast cancer, she decided to seize the day and make her other life official, buying an apartment in Paris’s Right Bank.
-Now she’s learning to live like a real parisienne—at least when she can get the vacation time from her New York life.
+Anselmo started traveling to Paris regularly more than ten years ago—at first, to cover the fashion trade shows for a lifestyle website.
+But soon, she had cultivated friends—both Parisians and expats—and eventually built another life across the ocean.
+After losing her mother to breast cancer, she was motivated to make her other life official, buying an apartment in Paris’s Right Bank.

-Get a sample of my life in two cities with these top posts:
+Get a sample of life in two cities with these top posts:

 Feathering my Nest (Fearlessly in French)